 Radial pulse wave (RPW) is a new innovative technique that uses sound waves to help reduce pain in chronic conditions.
+It goes by many different names, Extracorporeal Shockwave (ECSW) or just Shockwave therapy.
 This modality uses high air pressure to move a piston in the tool which collides with a transmitter thus making a sound wave.
 This sound wave can be used to target different tissues throughout the body.
 A special feature of this wave is how it moves through the body in a latitude and longitudinal pulsing motion and not in a heat building motion as ultrasound does.

 When looking at sound waves and how they move in space, the RPW or sometimes referred to as “Shock Wave” uses radial pressure waves to help break up adhesions in the tissue.
 How this works is the tissue is targeted by sound waves and the cells in the tissue convert this energy to a biochemical process thus activating the connective tissue.
 This process helps reduce pain and bring blood flow to the area.
 The types of tissue that can be targeted to help ailments are trigger points (bundles of tight muscles), tendons and muscle bellies of hypertonic or under-activating muscles, as well as facia.

 Research has shown that when activating muscles that have become inactive as well as breaking up the adhesions in the surrounding tissue, chronic conditions can see positive results.
 Just some examples of this in low back pain, plantar fasciitis, tendinopathies, carpal tunnel syndrome, shin splints, and more.